ndrewtl/airspace-jekyll/_posts/2017-02-08-funandloops.md

 <p>Figure 1.
 Population trends of Griffon vulture in Croatia and Italy from 1970 to 2014.
 Data points represent raw data with a linear model fit and 95% confidence intervals.</p>

 <b>Here we are using the `theme_bw()` theme but we are making lots of modifications to it.
-We tend to make the same modifications to it, so lets turn them into a function!
+When we need to make lots of graphs, e.g. all the graph for a given research project, we would ideally like to format them in a consistent way - same font size, same layout of the graph panel.
+That meant that we will be repeating many lines of code, but instead of doing that, we can turn all the changes we want to make to a `ggplot2` theme into a function of our own!
 To start writing a function, you first designate an object to it - what will your function be called?
 Since we are making a personalised theme for `ggplot2`, here I've called my function `theme_my_own`.
 To tell R that you are writing a function, you use `function()` and then the commands that you want your function to include go between the `{}`.</b>

 ```r
 theme_my_own <- function(){